 During the last months, many politicians and journalists have started to discuss the depth of Arab spring; is it a spring at all?
 They are cynical because they did not see the Arab world change at once.
 Hope grows a bit now that Khaddafi is in his final moments, but scepticism is still there.

 In an earlier blog http://grethevangeffen.wordpress.com/2011/03/03/the-surprise-of-arab-spring/ I already adressed the one-sided knowledge and expectations politicians and journalists have about the Middle East.
 Their attitude concerning freedom and democracy in the Middle East is confusing.
 Everybody knows that freedom does not come at once and is never for free.
-The same thing counts for democracy.
+The same thing goes for democracy.
 Why on earth do people expect Arab countries that have suffered from lousy dictators during many years to be free and democratic just in the time of a blink of the eye, as by divine commandment?
 Once the dictators are gone, Arab citizens will still have to fight for freedom and democracy, maybe not with arms but the benefits will not just drop from the sky without human efforts and even sacrifices.